lingchen42/keras-tensorflow-gpu-singularity-container/README.md

     So I downloaded [NVIDIA-Linux-x86_64-384.59](http://us.download.nvidia.com/XFree86/Linux-x86_64/384.59/NVIDIA-Linux-x86_64-384.59.run).
 It is a bit tricky to find it.\
     But it should be http://us.download.nvidia.com/XFree86/Linux-x86_64/$VERSION/NVIDIA-Linux-x86_64-$VERSION.run

-2. Check cuda version on the cluster, download the corresponding cuda driver from NVIDIA website.
+2. Check cuda version on the cluster, download the corresponding cuda driver from NVIDIA website in the vm.
     ```
     nvcc --version
     ```